Duke of Cornwall's Light Infantry: 1881–1899

 Under the Childers system, one regular battalion of each regiment was to be at a "home" station, while the other was abroad.
 Every few years, there was to be an exchange of battalions.
 In the period from the regiment's formation to the outbreak of the Second Boer War the two regular battalions were stationed as follows:

 1899–1914

 In October 1899 war broke out between the United Kingdom and the Boer Republics.
 The 2nd Battalion arrived in South Africa in the following month, where it took part in minor actions on the western border of the Cape Colony.
 In February 1900 it became part of the 19th Brigade.
 It saw action against the Boers at Paardeberg, and in March 1900 entered Bloemfontein.
 It continued to take part in a series of skirmishes until the end of the war.
-The 1st Battalion took no part in the war, moving from India to Ceylon in December 1900 where its soldiers guarded South African prisoners of war.
+The 1st Battalion took no part in the war, moving from India to Ceylon in December 1900 where its soldiers guarded Boer prisoners of war.

 Following the war in South Africa, the system of rotating battalions between home and foreign stations resumed as follows: